 - how they can give their consent

-This notice should be sent any time you plan to change how or what information you collect.
+A direct notice should be provided to parents any time you change how or what information you collect.

-COPPA allows for some flexibility when it comes to getting consent from parents.
-Below are the acceptable methods for obtaining consent from parents and authenticating their identity:
+Below are the acceptable methods for obtaining consent from parents, and authenticating their identity:

 - a signed consent form

-- challenge questions that would be difficult for someone other than the parent to get correct
+- challenge questions that would be difficult for someone other than the parent to answer correctly

-If the information you collect is only for your business’s internal use, then you may use the “email plus” method whereby you email the parent asking for them to respond with their consent and confirm you have received their consent.
+If the information you collect is only for your business’s internal use, then you may use the “email plus” method to collect parents’ consent.
+Simply email the parent asking for them to respond with their consent, and then confirm you have received it.

-The FTC offers a 6-Step Compliance Plan and does a great job of walking you through the entire process.
+If you’re looking for a COPPA compliance checklist, the FTC offers a 6-Step Plan that walks you through the entire process.

 States and other federal agencies also have jurisdiction to enforce the law.
 For example, in 2016, New York’s Attorney General found that Viacom, Mattel, JumpStart, and Hasbro were all in violation of COPPA because an advertising partner they worked with used cookies to track personal information of their users.

-As you can see in the chart below, companies are rarely penalized for the maximum amount:
+As you can see in the chart below, several prominent companies have been penalized:

-Although the companies in the table were only charged an average of $2.28 per violation, the fines listed above should not be brushed off.
-While $1 million might not be much to a large company like Xanga, it could easily destroy a small-to-medium online business.
+While $170 million might not be much to a large company like YouTube, it could easily destroy a small- or medium-sized business.

-There are several scenarios when you do not need to obtain parental consent before collecting personal information from visitors under the age of 13:
+There are several scenarios where you don’t need to obtain parental consent before collecting personal information from users under the age of 13, including:

-- protect a child’s safety (child irresponsibly sharing their information publicly)
+- to protect a child’s safety (if a child irresponsibly shares their information publicly)

 - to protect the security or integrity of your site

-- support the internal operations of your site
+- to support the internal operations of your site

-Even if you aren’t based in the EU, if you collect personal info from EU citizens, then you’ll also need to make sure that your online business is compliant with the new General Data Protection Regulation (GDPR).
-Read our What is GDPR? guide to learn the requirements.
+In addition to COPPA, if you collect personal info from EU citizens, then you’ll need to make sure your business is compliant with the General Data Protection Regulation (GDPR).

 - Complaint Assistant: The Federal Trade Commission’s Complaint Assistance is an online submissions manager that consumers can use to submit a potential violation.